sergiohinojosa/kubernetes-playground/README.md

 > **DISCLAIMER**: This project is being developed for educational purposes only and is not complete, nor supported.
-It's publishment is only intended for helping others automate environments for delivering workshops Kubernetes and Dynatrace.
+It's publishment is only intended for helping others automate environments for delivering workshops with Kubernetes and/or Dynatrace.
 Even though the exposed endpoints of this cluster may have valid SSL certificates generated with Cert-Manager and Let's Encrypt, does not mean the Cluster is secure.

 > ## ***🥼⚗ Spend more time innovating and less time configuring***